kubernetes-sigs/lwkd/README.md

 We are **not** looking for information about upcoming events, external blog posts, new projects or products, or other Kubernetes "ecosystem" news, all of which is well-covered by KubeWeekly.

 More than anything, please **be brief**.
 A major goal of LWKD is to provide a summary of Kubernetes activity which can be taken in in 15 minutes or less.
-The idea item for LWKD is one sentence and a link.
+The ideal item for LWKD is one sentence and a link.

 You may optionally credit yourself at the end of each item you add with your initials in italics, like so:

 * We now have automated tests using the [vSphere Cloud Provider simulator](https://github.com/kubernetes/kubernetes/pull/55918) *JMB*

-Should you do this, please add your initials, name and contact link to the authors.md file.
+Should you do this, please make sure to add your initials, name and contact link to the authors.md file.

 ## Licensing

-LWKD is under the Creative Commons Share-Alike v3 License (per LICENSE file).
+LWKD is under the [Creative Commons Share-Alike v4 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 All contributors agree that their content may be distributed under that license.